Holthuizen/password_manager/README.md

 * Diceware Passphrase generation: Create strong, random but easy to remember passwords.
 * Backup: Plain text backup option (uses with caution).
 * File encryption: Secure a file by encrypting it, using the same master password.
+---

 ### setup:
-Place the folowing files in the same direcory:
+Place the following files in the same directory:
 * pass.py
 * diceware.py
 * diceware_list.txt
 From this directory you can run command with: python pass.py [-command] [arguments]

-example:
+Example:
 ```
 python pass.py -help
 ```
-This will print the "help menue", use the setup command to setup your files and master pass.
+This will print the "help menu", use the setup command to setup your files and master pass.

 ---

 ### passwords:
 having a good master password is very important.
 Three highly recomanded resouce on passwords an cyber security: